 The research title is an essential component of any study, as it provides a brief overview of the research's scope, purpose, and content.
 It is the first impression that a reader has of a research paper, and it should be clear, concise, and informative.
 Formulating a research title is not an easy task, as it requires careful consideration of various factors.
-On many occasions, people have sent requests like "what are the guidelines in formulating research title" which have been answered proficiently by experts.
-Experts can help you discuss the guidelines for formulating a research title and provide three sample research titles to illustrate these guidelines.
+On many occasions, we have received requests to offer guidelines for coming up with research titles which have been answered proficiently by our experts.
+We have outlined here below the guidelines for formulating a research title and provided three sample research titles to illustrate these guidelines.

 Guidelines for Formulating a Research Title:

 - Be concise & straightforward: A research title should be brief and to the point.
 It should convey the primary focus of the study in just a few words.
 A long or convoluted title may confuse or discourage readers.

 - Be informative: A research title should provide enough information to indicate the scope and purpose of the study.
 It should also be clear and specific about the research question or hypothesis.

 - Use keywords: A research title should include the relevant keywords that relate to the research topic.
 This will help the title show up in searches, and make it easier for interested readers to find.

 - Avoid jargon & vocabulary: A research title should be written in a language that is easy to understand.
 Avoid technical jargon or academic terms that may not be familiar to a broader audience.

 - Be creative: A research title should be interesting and catchy.
 A creative title can make the research more memorable, and it can also generate interest in the study.